Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Discrete Action Space

-When an Agent uses a  **Discrete** vector action space, the action parameter passed to the Agent's `AgentAction()` function is an array containing indices.
+When an Agent uses a  **Discrete** vector action space, the action parameter passed to the Agent's `OnActionReceived()` function is an array containing indices.
 With the discrete vector action space, `Branches` is an array of integers, each value corresponds to the number of possibilities for each branch.